rowanshah/Quantum-Approach-To-Rendezvous-Problem-Using-Qiskit/README.md

 ![circuit](Solution/maincircuit.png)
 We start by putting Alice and Bob in a superposition over the whole graph, preparing them for iterations of Grover's Search.

 We then apply Grover's Search where our oracle takes the input state and marks the states where the two registers are together, a phase is then applied to amplify these cases.
-This has to be carried out over each register and creates a special case of Grover's where the number of iterations
+This has to be carried out over each register and creates a special case of Grover's where the number of iterations has to be #I = π/4 times sqrt(N), rounded up, where N is the number of nodes on the graph.

+Therefore to achieve the states we want, these iterations are applied on Alice and Bob's registers, giving #I/2 for each participant.
+We also found that the order of these iterations is irrelevant.

 ## Results

 Our solution was implemented in the python script - Rendezvous.py in the Solution folder.

+Below you see the result given for 1024 shots over different numbers of iterations of our algorithm, at the end giving a comparison of the likelihood that the algorithm is successfull in producing maximally entangled states.
 ![2Iterations](Solution/Plots/2iterations.png)

 ![8Iterations](Solution/Plots/8iterations.png)

 ![SuccessProbability](Solution/SuccessProbability.png)

+This shows that if the algorithm is applied #I times on each register we return to the initial product state.

 ## Future Work and Applications

-Whilst our method is currently specific to complete Graphs we can generalise to classes which are not by make use of a time evolution operator based on the adjacency matrix of the graph, i.e. e<sup>iAt</sup>.
+Whilst our method is currently specific to complete Graphs we can generalise to classes which are not by making use of a time evolution operator based on the adjacency matrix of the graph, i.e. e<sup>iAt</sup>.
 Our algorithm produces **maximally entangled states** giving it the ability to be used in state preparation for state preparation in contexts where this required such as cryptography.

 ## Thanks